Juniper/wistar/docs/junos_space_17_1R1_install.rst

   mysql> truncate table DmiSchemaEntity;
   Query OK, 0 rows affected (0.03 sec)

-15. Now we need adjust Junos Space's built-in KVM hypervisor as it will conflict with our default network that Wistar is using (192.168.122.0/24), we accomplish this by editing the references to 192.168.122.0/24 in the /usr/share/libvirt/networking/default.xml file.
+15. Now we need adjust Junos Space's built-in KVM hypervisor, as it will conflict with our default network that Wistar is using (192.168.122.0/24), we accomplish this by editing the references to 192.168.122.0/24 in the /usr/share/libvirt/networking/default.xml file.
 Use your favorite text editor to accomplish this, my example uses 192.168.126.0/24.

 ::